Visa Inc. (Visa) operates as a global payments technology company.

-The company facilitates secure, reliable and efficient money movement among consumers, issuing and acquiring financial institutions, and merchants.
-The company has traditionally referred to this as the four-party model.
+The company facilitates secure, reliable and efficient money movement among consumers, issuing and acquiring financial institutions and merchants.
+The company has traditionally referred to this structure as the 'four-party' model.
 As the payments ecosystem continues to evolve, the company has broadened this model to include digital banks, digital wallets and a range of financial technology companies (fintechs), governments and non-governmental organizations (NGOs).
-The company provides transaction processing services (primarily authorization, clearing and settlement) to its financial institution and merchant clients through VisaNet, its advanced transaction processing network.
-During fiscal year 2022, the company saw 258 billion payments and cash transactions with Visa's brand, equating to an average of 707 million transactions per day.
-Of the 258 billion total transactions, 193 billion were processed by Visa.
+The company provides transaction processing services (primarily authorization, clearing and settlement) to the company's financial institution and merchant clients through VisaNet.
+During the year ended September 30, 2023 (fiscal year 2023), 276 billion payments and cash transactions with Visa's brand were processed by Visa or other networks, equating to an average of 757 million transactions per day.
+Of the 276 billion total transactions, 213 billion were processed by Visa.

-The company invests in and promote its brand to the benefit of its clients and partners through advertising, promotional and sponsorship initiatives with FIFA (FIFA World Cup 2022), the International Olympic Committee, the International Paralympic Committee and the National Football League (NFL), among others.
-The company also uses these sponsorship assets to showcase its payment innovations.
+The company invests in and promotes its brand to the benefit of the company's clients and partners through advertising, promotional and sponsorship initiatives with the International Olympic Committee, the International Paralympic Committee and the National Football League (NFL), among others.
+The company also uses these sponsorship assets to showcase the company's payment innovations.